 - Get support and training to hone your management and leadership skills.

-- All Science, Technology, Engineering and Mathematics (STEM) degrees with be considered
+- All Science, Technology, Engineering and Mathematics (STEM) degrees will be considered

 - You must be a United Kingdom national, or Commonwealth citizen, or Dual National.
 Dual Nationality restrictions do apply